esFerDev/shop/docs/documentation/properties-system.md

 `Config.DistanceTextExit` How far from the gate must you be to exit the property.

+`Config.DistanceToLoad` How far from the gae must you be to load all data from properties.
+This will optimize the script resmon usage.

 `Config.KnockingSoundVolume` The volume at which the knock sound will be played.

 `Config.KnockingWait` How many miliseconds must the script wait to reproduce the knocking sound.